aliaksandr-s/prototyping-with-clojure/tutorial/chapter-07/07-Going live.md

 So here is a sequence of steps that describes a deployment process:

- 1. As a first step we definitely should register at [Digital Ocean][digital-ocean] (that was kinda obvious I guess).
+ 1. As a first step we definitely should register an account at [Digital Ocean][digital-ocean] (that was kinda obvious I guess).
  2. Create a new project
  3. Create a new docker based droplet (can be found in marketplace).
 It should have at least **2GB of RAM** (1GB is not enough for Datomic).
 We also should not to forget get a more **descriptive name** to our droplet and set up **SSH authentication**
  4. When droplet is created we can SSH into it from a terminal using this command: `shh root@{droplet-ip}`